natbo77/whorticulture-new/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Whorticulture
-tagline: Graphic Designer
+tagline: Interior Plant Design
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
-  ctaText: Schedule a Virtual Consultation
+  ctaText: Schedule a Virtual Consultation (30 mins)
-  ctaLink: /about
+  ctaLink: /contact
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+I'm a full service plant consultant introducing plants to Southern California spaces.
+I'm here to help you choose the best plants for your needs and I'll teach you how to take care of 'em, too.